-On behalf of Leeton Shire Council, we are pleased to present the DRAFT Delivery Program 2025-2029 and Operational Plan 2025/26 (DPOP) which outlines Council's commitment to maintaining and building a strong, vibrant, and sustainable future for our community.
+On behalf of the elected Council, we are pleased to present Leeton Shire Council's Delivery Program 2025-2029 and Operational Plan 2025/26 (DPOP) which outlines Council's commitment to maintaining and building a strong, vibrant, and sustainable future for our community.

-The DRAFT DPOP is the first for this term of Council and has been developed in response to the Community Strategic Plan - Leeton on The Go Towards 2035 - which was endorsed in February 2025 after community consultation.
-It also follows our Integrated Planning and Reporting obligations under the Local Government Act 1993.
-Being an asset-heavy organisation, we have also sought to ensure our infrastructure - currently valued at \$561M - is being looked after appropriately for both current and future generations (including making an effort to catch up the \$22.72M backlog by \$8.54M over this term).
+This DPOP is the first for this term of Council and follows our Integrated Planning and Reporting obligations under the Local Government Act 1993.
+Its final content has been shaped in-part by the Community Strategic Plan - Leeton on The Go Towards 2035 (which was endorsed in February 2025 after 6 months of community consultation) and in-part by the reality of our currently constrained financial capacity.
+As our community knows well by now, our general fund is not financially sustainable.

+Being an asset-heavy organisation, we have as a priority sought to ensure our existing infrastructure - currently valued at \$561M - is being looked after appropriately for both current and future generations (including catching up \$8.54M of our \$22.72M backlog over this term).

-When engaging with residents over the last 6 months, Council has heard that it needs to keep / maintain all the services / service levels we have.
-We also had strong advocacy from residents to improve roads, housing, the Leeton Stadium/Ovals Sporting Precinct, and economic development opportunities.
-You'd also like to see even greater advocacy around important matters that are not core Council business (water buybacks, health, policing, housing and more).
-In response to what staff told us, the organisation needs additional resourcing in IT, HR and Grant Writing / Submission Writing.
-To temporarily support the full set up of Roxy Operations, we've also planned to fund a small operational team (for 2 years only).
-These are all included in the DRAFT DPOP.
+When engaging with residents over the last 12 months, Council generally heard that it needs to keep / maintain all the services / service levels we have.
+We also heard about the need to improve roads, housing, the Leeton Stadium/Ovals Sporting Precinct, and economic development opportunities and had requests for greater advocacy around important matters that are not core Council business (water buybacks, health, policing, housing and more).